MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 Each dataset per hero is randomly split into two subsets: 1) a training set of around 90 million samples, 2) test set of about 10 million samples.

+#### Model Setup

+The model uses vector features which contain 2,334 elements (2,180 for ten heroes, 154 for the players hero).
+For the local view (refer to the earlier section on local intent), the edge length is set to 30,000, 1000 edge length for a hero and a 31x31 grid (of 1000,1000 sized local regions).
+The global map is split into 24x24 grids (with an edge length of 113,000 which is the length of hte map).
+The global image-like feature is of shape (56, 24, 24) which results in 56 channels.

+One model is trained for each hero.
+For each hero, 16 Nvidia P40s (roughly equivalent to an Nvidia GTX 1080 Ti), are used to train a hero for around 36 hours of wall clock time.
+The Adam optimiser is used to train the network with an initial learning rate set to 0.0001 (10e-5) and the batch size is set to 256.

 <!-- Fill this in with a visual example of LDHH and HDLH.
 Refer to OpenAI blog and their
 target selection interactive figure -->